 Related Reading: The Best Places to Buy Alcohol Online

 Summer corn has a natural sweetness that makes it just as marvelous as any fruit in margaritas, and its starch lends a delicate creaminess to drinks.
 This one only adds tequila, agave syrup, and lime juice.
 If you’re unsure about cilantro, skip it, but consider a skewer of kernels as a garnish (as seen in these sweet corn and limoncello cocktails, which are another great way to get more of summer’s golden ears before they’re gone).
 Get the Sweet Corn Margarita recipe.

-Kuhn Rikon Stainless Steel Corn Zipper, $12 on Amazon
+Kuhn Rikon Stainless Steel Corn Zipper, $16.98 from Amazon

 This is supposed to be less messy than cutting off the kernels with a knife.